gwillcoding/Python-App-Project/README.md

 3. Create the instance methods
 4. Run the app to check if it runs
 5. Create a test_main.py file
-6. Use pytest to check whether the code works correctly
+6. Use pytest (code: pytest test_main.py) to check whether the code works correctly